nrwl/nx/docs/shared/reference/project-configuration.md

 ### Ignoring package.json scripts

 Nx merges package.json scripts with your targets that are defined in project.json.
-If you only wish for some scripts to be used as Nx targets, you can specify them in the `includeScripts` property of the project's package.json.
+If you only wish for some scripts to be used as Nx targets, you can specify them in the `includedScripts` property of the project's package.json.

 ```json {% filename="packages/my-library/package.json" }
 {